A guide

 For SaaS or other subscription-based businesses, reducing customer churn is a huge part of customer retention work, because you’re relying on recurring revenue month after month.
 If your customers are dropping off faster than you’re winning new customers, then your company’s in pretty big trouble!

-Helpful features to look for in customer experience management software
+Helpful features to look for in a customer experience management system

 When choosing CXM software, it’s important to keep in mind that there are many different types of software that can help you manage your customer experience.